petelomax/Phix/readme.txt

             SLASH was a bit of an innocent bystander, though you/I should probably be using the builtin constant anyway.
 21/01/2021: BUGFIX: Ctrl [] in Edita/Edix now correctly skip backtick strs.
-21/01/2021: BUGFIX: easinst.ew now uses GetWindowText, should be better.
+21/01/2021: Edita: easinst.ew now uses GetWindowText, should be better.
 21/01/2021: BUGFIX: Edix now uses an ini file rather than IupConfig for the
             list of open files, which was always corrupting itself.
 Close file now works properly, not mangling the table of tab handles.